premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- `Alpha Testing` helps to identify bugs before releasing the product to real users/public.
+- `Alpha Testing` helps to identify bugs before releasing the product to real users/the public.
 - `Alpha Testing` is one type of User Acceptance Testing (UAT).
 - This is referred to as alpha testing because it is performed early, near the end of the development of the software
 - Typically performed by Quality Assurance team members (called alpha testers).